 The Main Attraction

-Gorgeous flowers are the main attractions of cherry blossom festivals, but the variety of traditional Japanese performing arts presented during these festivals also draw in the crowds.
-Joining tea ceremonies held under cherry trees can be a memorable experience as well.
+Gorgeous flowers are the main attraction at the cherry blossom festivals, but there are a variety of traditional Japanese performances presented during these festivals.
+You might want to consider joining a tea ceremony held under the cherry trees; it can be quite the memorable experience.

-It's also fun to patronize festival vendors who sell various foods and souvenirs, such as regional crafts and speciality food in the region.
-It's notable that many cherry blossom festivals put on light-up events in the evening.
+It's also fun to patronize festival vendors who sell various foods and souvenirs, such as regional crafts and specialty food from the region.